GerardODwyer/ps4app/README.md

   * contain a button which will show all games
   * contain a disclaimer
   * show top ten games
+  * allow to search games
+  * allow to share through means of facebook and twitter
+  * show information on the game of the year

  ### TODO ###
-  * show top ten games
+  * fix mycollection display games are added into firebase but do not display
-  * fix layout(prepare home screen)
+  * fix crash on search
-  * desplay increase ie. more colour
-  * images wont display
+  * repair social media link buttons